-Savor the rich beauty of Glacier Gardens, see the largest salmon ladder in Alaska and visit Juneau's top natural attraction, the Mendenhall Glacier in Tongass National Forest — including entry to the visitor center - on this approximate 4-hour tour.
+Savor the rich beauty of Glacier Gardens, see the largest salmon ladder in Alaska and visit Juneau's top natural attraction, the Mendenhall Glacier in Tongass National Forest — including entry to the visitor center.

-*Tour operator is authorized under special use permit to access the Tongass National Forest.
-Does not include walking on the glacier as only helicopter tours access the glacier.
-Visit at the glacier is self-guided as your driver is not permitted to conduct tours
+Operator is authorized under special use permit to access the Tongass National Forest.
+This tour does not include walking on the glacier as only helicopter tours are permitted on the glacier.